-8.3.1 Configure Granular Privileges via the Admin Interface
+9.3.1.
+Configure Granular Privileges via the Admin Interface

-To create a new granular privilege via the Admin Interface, follow steps for creating an execute privilege described at Creating an Execute Privilege section of the Administrator's Guide.
+To create a new granular privilege via the Admin Interface, follow steps for creating an execute privilege described at Creating an Execute Privilege in Administering MarkLogic Server.

 For example, to create a granular privilege that grants a user an ability to administer a specific aspect (for example, backup) of a set of resources (for example, forests), perform the following steps: